monseiurmystere/docker-compose-templates/README.md

 - \(optional\) Port Assignments
   - The port out values.
 The port in values are standardised to the services.
 - Passwords/Usernames

+> Please note that this repository is split between two remotes.
+The GitHub repository is the mainline, where merges and changes are pushed.
+The history is based on the GitHub repository.